zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **How It’s Implemented**: Uses the OpenAI Agents SDK for agent logic, A2A for agent-to-agent communication, and MCP for tool access, enabling agents to handle complex tasks (e.g., coordinating logistics or automating homes).
 -**Agentia Alignment**: Supports a world where every entity is an AI agent, interacting via intelligent dialogues rather than rigid APIs.

-**Cloud-First Development**:
+**Agent-Native Cloud Development**:
-- **Why It Matters**: Cloud-native infrastructure provides scalability, resilience, and managed services, allowing AI agents to operate globally without manual infrastructure management.
+- **Why It Matters**: Infrastructure optimized for agents provides scalability and programmatic interfaces, unlike human-centric clouds.
 - **How It’s Implemented**: Leverages containers (Docker), orchestration (Kubernetes), serverless platforms (Azure Container Apps), and managed services (CockroachDB, Upstash Redis) to deploy and scale agents efficiently.
-- **Agentia Alignment**: Enables Agentia’s global reach, ensuring agents can scale from prototypes to millions of users using cloud resources.
+- **Agentia Alignment**: Enables Agentia’s global reach, ensuring agents can scale from prototypes to millions of agents using cloud resources.

-Together, these tenets make DACA a forward-looking framework, blending AI’s intelligence with the cloud’s scalability to create a cohesive, planet-scale agent ecosystem.
+Together, these tenets make DACA a forward-looking framework, blending AI’s intelligence with the agents-native cloud’s scalability to create a cohesive, planet-scale agent ecosystem.

 ---